myriadrf/LimeSuiteNG/docs/gettingStarted/windows/package.rst

 LimeSuiteNG metapackage links the following packages together:

-#. liblimesuiteng - Release libraries and library API files.
+#. liblimesuiteng - runtime libraries.
-#. liblimesuiteng-dev - Development libraries, files and library API files.
+#. liblimesuiteng-dev  - runtime libraries, API and development files.
-#. limesuiteng-cli - command line tools for LimeSDR devices.
+#. limesuiteng-cli - command line tools for LimeSDR device control.
 #. limesuiteng-gui - LimeSDR device configuration tool with GUI support.
 #. gnuradio-limesuiteng - LimeSDR plugin for GNURadio.
 To install plugin as a separate package check out :ref:`gnuradio-plugin-install-ref` section.
+#. limesuiteng-soapy - LimeSuiteNG bindings for SoapySDR.

 All of the above listed packages can be installed and used independently.